barkanido/windsurf-forecast/ADDING_PROVIDERS.md

 ### API Key Retrieval

-Providers can use either:
+All providers should use `std::env::var()` for consistent environment variable access:
-- `std::env::var()` - Standard environment variable access
+- The `.env` file is loaded once at application startup in [`main.rs`](src/main.rs:1)
-- `dotenv::var()` - Direct access to .env file (used by OpenWeatherMap)
+- After that, all providers use `std::env::var()` to read environment variables

-Choose based on your needs.
-Both approaches are supported.
+- This ensures consistent behavior across all providers

 ## Best Practices